oskarrough/rough/README.md

 **Components** are the parts that make up your project.
 They are based on the 'base', build with 'utilities' and placed into 'layout'.
 Components can also contain layout.
 Most components are unique to a project.

-**Layout** is your main layout and grid systems.
-Keep this as small as possible because it is not reusable.
-Attempt to (re)use components and utilities instead.

 ## Naming convention

 We closely follow [SUIT's naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).